-C. Safety Sensitive and Special Trust Positions
+- A. Any current employee who has been convicted of any criminal drug statute while employed by UPO shall be terminated from employment/service. - B. Safety Sensitive and Special Trust Positions - 1.
+Following an alcohol/drug test in Post-Accident or Post-Incident Testing, Reasonable Suspicion Testing, or Discretionary Testing, an employee shall be removed from service and placed on administrative leave until the results of the test are known to UPO and the employee. - 2.
+An employee in a Safety Sensitive Position or a Special Trust Position who refuses to sign a consent to test form, as applicable, refuses to take any requested test under this Policy, alters or adulterates (or attempts to alter or adulterate) his/her

-- 1. Following an alcohol/drug test in Post-Accident or Post-Incident Testing, Reasonable Suspicion Testing, or Discretionary Testing, an employee shall be removed from service and placed on administrative leave until the results of the test are known to UPO and the employee. - 2.
-An employee in a Safety Sensitive Position or a Special Trust Position who refuses to sign a consent to test form, as applicable, refuses to take any requested test under this Policy, alters or adulterates (or attempts to alter or adulterate) his/her specimen, refuses to cooperate with any part of the testing process, or fails to produce an adequate amount of breath or urine in order to conduct the test and does not have a legitimate physiological or psychological reason shall be terminated from employment with UPO. - 3.
+- specimen, refuses to cooperate with any part of the testing process, or fails to produce an adequate amount of breath or urine in order to conduct the test (unless they have a legitimate physiological or psychological reason for not being able to produce the breath or urine) shall be terminated from employment with UPO. - 3.
 Negative Test.
 No disciplinary action or remedial action will be taken under this Policy when an alcohol/drug test is negative.
 However, UPO may take disciplinary action separate and apart from the negative alcohol/drug test based on the circumstances. - 4.
 Positive Test.
 A scheduled, random, or requested test which results in a positive test for alcohol (including a second alcohol test not under .02 as set forth in Section VII.
 F. 1. b) and/or a controlled substance, which the individual does not possess a valid prescription, will result in termination of the employee in a Safety Sensitive Position or a Special Trust Position. - 5.
 For all other violations where alcohol/drug testing was not required or necessary, disciplinary actions may be taken against the employee, up to and including termination.

-D. All Other Employees
+C. All Other Employees